Tongue-tie Release Surgery, Sydney

 The main concern following the procedure is the low risk (less than one in a hundred) of bleeding once you go home.
 You will be provided with emergency contact numbers at the time of the procedure so that your surgeon is contactable.

 Most babies resume feeding within 15 minutes of the procedure.
-Feeding is usually better immediately after the feeding, and further improvement is usually observed over the three to four days that follow.
+Feeding is usually better immediately after the procedure, and further improvement is usually observed over the three to four days that follow.
 You will be advised a safe dosage of Panadol to be used based on the weight of your baby.

 NO stretching exercises will be suggested for your baby following the procedure.